 The Seventh Commandment is recorded in Exodus 20:14: “You shall not commit adultery.”
-This timeless law has never been more relevant than today.
+This timeless law protecting marriage has never been more relevant.

 God intended the sexual relationship between a husband and wife to be an exclusive, intimate bond to strengthen the marriage relationship.